apify/crawlee/docs/guides/getting_started.md

 ```

 Browsers handle this automatically, but since we're only using plain HTTP requests, we need to tell the `enqueueLinks()` function how to resolve the
 relative links to the absolute ones, so we can use them for scraping.
-This is where the `response.loadedUrl` comes into play, because it returns the
+This is where the `request.loadedUrl` comes into play, because it returns the
 correct URL to use as `baseUrl`.

 ```js